TheSmilodon/Hello_project/README.md

 # Hello_project
-The first project made during tutorial makinkg
+The first project made during tutorial makinkg.
+Some changes for new branch